HumanCellAtlas/dcp-community/charters/DataProcessingService/charter.md

 ## Description

-The Data Processing Service is a service that executes data processing pipelines on DCP data in the Data Storage Service.
-It can be used in any instance of the Data Coordination Platform (DCP).
+The Data Processing Service is a service that executes data processing pipelines containing scientific analysis on scientific data in the Data Coordination Platform (DCP).

 ## Objectives

-The Data Processing Service aims to develop the infrastructure to run pipelines reliably and at-scale for the DCP.
-The team working on the service will also operate the infrastructure for the Human Cell Atlas.
+The Data Processing Service develops the infrastructure to run pipelines reliably and at-scale for the DCP.
+The team implementing the service also operates the pipeline infrastructure for the Human Cell Atlas project.

+## Definitions

+__pipeline:__ A collection of one or more functional tasks that operate on input data and, from that, make an output that is transformed input data, or features generated to interpret the input data.

 ## In-scope